 Dr. Lehmann taught at the University of Maine for four years while earning her doctorate at Case Western Reserve University in Cleveland.
-Following her doctorate, she began as social work faculty here at Augsburg College in 2001.
+Following her doctorate, she began as social work faculty here at Augsburg University in 2001.
 Currently she is the director of the BSW program and teaches in both programs.

 Dr. Lehmann thoroughly enjoys learning and teaching Human Behavior and the Social Environment and also serving as a field liaison.
 In her free time she loves traveling and studying, cycling, canoeing, and social action projects.
 She also can cook a mean gumbo.